 For effective date and applicability of amendment by Pub.
-L. 103-355, see section 10001 of Pub.
-1. 103-355, set out as a note under section 251 of this title.
+L. 103-355, see section 10001 of Pub. l.
+103-355, set out as a note under section 251 of this title.

 Section effective with respect to contracts awarded after Nov.
-19, 1988, see section 8(e) of Pub.
+19, 1988, see section $8(\mathrm{e})$ of Pub.
 L. 100-700, set out as an Effective and Termination Dates of 1988 Amendment note under section 2324 of Title 10, Armed Forces.

-REVISION OF COST PRINCIPLE RELATING TO ENTERTAINMENT, GIFT, AND RECREATION COSTS FOR CONTRACTOR EMPLOYEES
+REVISION OF COST PRINCIPLE RELATING TO ENTERTAIN-MENT, GIFT, AND RECREATION COSTS FOR CONTRAC-TOR EMPLOYEES

-"(a) Costs Not Allowable.-(1) The costs of gifts or recreation for employees of a contractor or members of their families that are provided by the contractor to improve employee morale or performance or for any other purpose are not allowable under a covered contract unless, within 120 days after the date of the enactment of this Act [Oct.
+"(a) COSTS NOT ALLOWABLE.-(1) The costs of gifts or recreation for employees of a contractor or members of their families that are provided by the contractor to improve employee morale or performance or for any other purpose are not allowable under a covered contract unless, within 120 days after the date of the enactment of this Act [Oct.
 13, 1994], the Federal Acquisition Regulatory Council prescribes amendments to the Federal Acquisition Regulation specifying circumstances under which such costs are allowable under a covered contract.